I am an independent science journalist, with around 13 years of biomedical research experience in molecular cell biology, stem cells and cancer.

 Therefore, one goal of my site is to give voice to such concerned scientists who would normally never dare to speak out their critique, for fear of their influential colleagues.
 Some of these voices are named, some names are confidential.
 You can be one of them, just contact me below.

 My conference presentations are available for you to browse and re-use at Slideshare.
-My academic CV and original research publications are listed on ORCID and ResearchGate.
+My academic CV and original research publications are listed on ORCID.
 Finally, I am also a cartoonist, please visit my Facebook page Science Cartoons.

 I welcome your opinions, suggestions and stories for my future journalistic investigations.
 Confidentiality guaranteed!
 Please leave a functional email address where I can reach you, if you want me to follow up on information you share.